Ozone CT Value Explained

-"CT" is the product of "residual disinfectant concentration" (C) in mg/l, and the corresponding "disinfectant contact time" (T) in minutes.
-In other words, for ozone CT, it is the dissolved ozone concentration multiplied by the contact time. (remember that 1 mg/l = 1 PPM)
+"CT" is the product of "residual disinfectant concentration" (C) in mg/l and the corresponding "disinfectant contact time" (T) in minutes.
+In other words, ozone CT is the dissolved ozone concentration multiplied by the contact time (remember that 1 mg/l = 1 ppm).

 This CT value is assumed to be unitless.
-Either the Concentration can be held constant while the Time is varied, or visa-versa, to assure a given level of disinfection is obtained.
+Either the concentration can be increased while the time is decreased or vice-versa, to assure a given level of disinfection is obtained.

 For example, a CT value the bottled water industry generally uses is 1.6.
 This means the dosage rate is 1.6 mg/l minutes.
-The operator has a choice of ozonating at 0.2 PPM for 8 minutes or 0.4 PPM for 4 minutes.
-It is up to them as long as the final CT is 1.6.
+The operator could ozonate at 0.2 ppm for 8 minutes or at 0.4 ppm for 4 minutes.
+Either would work as long as the final CT is 1.6.

 Both Charts Show a CT Value of 1.0